Last Updated: April 16, 2019

 We will retain information about you for a period of time consistent with the original purpose of collection, including to pursue Highspot’s legitimate business interests to comply with legal obligations, to resolve disputes, and to enforce applicable agreements.

 Your Right to Control and Access Your Information

-- Erase or delete all or some of your Personal Information stored by Highspot.
+- Erase or delete all or some of your Personal Data stored by Highspot;

 Social Sharing Features

-The Services may offer social sharing features and other integrated tools (such as the Facebook “Like” button), which let you share actions you take on our Services with other media, and vice versa.
-The use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature.
+Our Services may offer sharing features and other integrated tools that allow you to share actions you take when using our Services with other media or applications, and vice versa.
+The use of these features enables the sharing of information with your friends or other users, depending on the settings you establish with the entity that provides the social sharing feature.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the entities that provide these features.